RustAudio/rust-lv2/README.md

 }

 // The plugin struct.
 In this case, we don't need any data and therefore, this struct is empty.
+//
+// LV2 uses URIs to identify types.
+This association is expressed via the `UriBound` trait,
+// which tells the framework that the type `Amp` is identified by the given URI.
+The usual
+// way to implement this trait is to use the `uri` attribute.
 #[uri("urn:rust-lv2-book:eg-amp-rs")]
 struct Amp;

-// LV2 uses URIs to identify types.
-This association is expressed via the `UriBound` trait, which
-// tells the framework that the type `Amp` is identified by the given URI.
-//
-// This trait is unsafe to implement since you **need** to include the \0 character at the end of
-// the string.
-// TODO: Move the doc to an appropriate place.

 // The implementation of the `Plugin` trait, which turns `Amp` into a plugin. impl Plugin for Amp {
     // Tell the framework which ports this plugin has. type Ports = Ports;

     // We don't need any special host features; We can leave them out. type InitFeatures = ();
     type AudioFeatures = ();